AdobeDocs/livefyre.it-IT/help/implementation/t-about-identity-integration/c-implementing-sso/c-implementing-sso.md

 # Implementazione SSO{#implementing-sso}

-Per autenticare un utente con Livefyre tramite un flusso non attivato da Livefyre App, Livefyre consiglia di implementare il metodo foreachauthentication sull'oggetto authdelegate.
+Per autenticare un utente con Livefyre tramite un flusso non attivato da Livefyre App, Livefyre consiglia di implementare il metodo foreachauthentication sull&#39;oggetto authdelegate.

 This will be invoked when the `authDelegate` is pass to `auth.delegate`, and will be passed an authenticate function that can be passed multiple.
-Questo metodo fornisce un'inversion of control per gli eventi di autenticazione in modo che sia `AuthDelegateobject` indipendente senza richiedere un riferimento globale all'autenticazione.
+Questo metodo fornisce un&#39;inversion of control per gli eventi di autenticazione in modo che sia `AuthDelegateobject` indipendente senza richiedere un riferimento globale all&#39;autenticazione.

 ```
 authDelegate.forEachAuthentication = function (authenticate) {